hpcgarage/ParTI/Contributing.md

 Naming convention
 -----------------

 C does not have namespace, thus it is important to keep names from conflicting.
-All SpTOL functions have names starting with `spt`.
+All ParTI! functions have names starting with `spt`.
 Private funcions start with `spt_`.

 Names of functions and types follow `PascalCase`.
 Constants and enumerations follow `UPPER_CASE`.
 While variables are not restricted to a naming convention.